Introduction

 - Persistent musty smells around cabinets or under the sink

-- Sticky or misaligned cabinet doors and drawers
+- Sticky or misaligned cabinet doors/drawers

-- Repeated grout discoloration even after cleaning
+- Recurring grout discoloration even after cleaning

 7. When to Consider a Humidity-Smart Kitchen Remodel

-A remodel becomes necessary when:
+A remodel becomes the smart move when:

 - Materials were never designed for high-humidity environments